NeuroRehack/Be-Up-Standing/Firmware/README.md

 ## Setting up the Omega2 Pro
-The Omega2 Pro is a headless device, meaning that it does not have a screen or keyboard.
-In order to set it up you need to connect it to a computer using a micro USB cable and connect to it using a serial terminal.
+The Omega2 Pro is a headless device, meaning that it cannot be accessed using a graphical user interface.
+In order to set it up you need to plug it to a computer using a micro USB cable and connect to it using a serial terminal.
 The device requires internet access in order to install the necessary packages.

+Once you have connected to the device using a serial terminal, you can set up the wifi using the following command:
 ```sh
 wifisetup add -ssid <ssid> -encr psk2 -password <password>
 ```

 Replace ssid and password with the name and password of your wifi network.

 You should now have internet access, which you can verify by pinging a website:

 ```sh